 List of authorised GMOs

-The list provides information about the GM food and feed products authorised for use in Great Britain.
+This list provides information on the GMOs authorised for import and use in GM food and feed in Great Britain.

 As part of the application process an evaluation of the analytical method supplied by the applicant must be undertaken by the reference laboratory.
 Retained EU Regulation 1829/2003 establishes the reference laboratory and defines its tasks.